 Duration of an Asthma Patient’s First Aid Course

 The life of an asthma patient may involve enrolling in an accredited first aid course designed for them.
-Having someone in the family enrol in the same may also be helpful so he/she may be able to perform the appropriate first aid steps when an asthma patient experiences attacks.
+Having someone in the family enrol in the same may also be helpful so they can perform the appropriate first aid steps when an asthma patient experiences attacks.
 The said course has the following duration:

 - 1.5 hours express assessment at your workplace.